dmihaylov1234/spaceship-titanic-kaggle/README.md

 The purpose is to predict whether passengers were transported to an alternate dimension during the accident.
 This is framed as a **binary classification problem** using structured passenger data.

+The work for this project can be found in the `project_submission_notebook.ipynb` file.

 ## Dataset